eProsima/ShapesDemo/README.md

 	$ docker load -i ubuntu-fast-rtps-shapesdemo.tar
 	$ docker run -it --privileged -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix ubuntu-fast-rtps-shapesdemo

-You can run as many images as you want and check the communication between them
+You can run as many images as you want and check the communication between them.

 ## Usage